AntonLydike/diggicamp/README.md

   * `target`: path where to download
   * `regex`: (optional) a regex files not matching will be ignored
 * `cookies`: session cookies, used internally
+* `downloaded_version`: The versions of the downloaded files to prevent double downloads

 # TO-DO: